 Here are 5 critical elements that should be a part of every Pinterest sales strategy.

 1. Use a Pinterest Business Profile

 As a Pinterest user, you have the option to create a personal/individual profile, or a business profile.
-There are many successful individuals who are selling directly from their personal Pinterest profiles, but a Pinterest business profile gives you added credibility and a number of additional features that are not available to individual users.
+There are many successful individuals who are selling directly from their personal Pinterest profiles, but a gives you added credibility and a number of additional features that are not available to individual users.

 Additionally you can create a verified business profile as well, just by confirming your business website.
 Business profiles also get access to detailed Pinterest analytics that are vital for informed decision making.